 The results you see are very much in alignment with how recruiters find candidates in your field.
 You're now viewing the direct competitors for jobs in your niche!

 Make a note of the first 10, 20, or even 30 names that pop up.
-If yours isn't among them, it may be time for a Profile update.

 Next, click on each Profile to review the details.
 Are you finding commonalities among your competitors that could push you out of the running?
 For example, do most of them have an MBA, while you didn't finish a Bachelor's degree?